Skoda Citigo hatchback

 Reliability & safety

-Skoda may have finally been knocked off the top of the Driver Power customer satisfaction survey in the 2013 poll after years as the number UK manufacturer, but it's not really a reflection of any drop in quality (Lexus just had a more amazing year).
-Quite the contrary, in fact, with Skoda owners continue to be generally the happiest with their cars, which is no small part down to their enviable reliability record.
-Skoda buyers also like the brand's no-nonsense approach and thoughtful extras, along with the solid build quality and high safety levels on offer.
-And while the Skoda Citigo itself doesn’t feature in the Driver Power top 100 cars, it very much fits in with the key Skoda characteristics, feeling much more substantial than many of its rivals, including the Suzuki Alto.
-The Citigo was awarded the maximum five-star rating in the Euro NCAP crash safety tests, with a wide array of airbags, plus head and thorax airbags for both driver and passengers.
-It's as safe as you can expect any city car to be, with electronic stability control fitted on all but the most basic entry-level S model as standard.
+The Citigo may not feature in the Driver Power list of the top 100 cars, but it feels much more substantial than many of its rivals, including the Suzuki Alto.
+The Citigo also secured the full five-star rating in the Euro NCAP crash safety tests, coming with a wide range of airbags, including head and thorax airbags for both driver and passengers.
+It's about as safe as you can expect from a city car, with electronic stability control (ESP) fitted on all but the most basic entry-level S as standard.